Update: This article originally ran in early November.

 When the White House participates in the pre-nomination process, the president can choose not to officially nominate that candidate before a “not qualified” rating can go public.
 President Bill Clinton chose to advance four nominees who received such a rating, three of whom were confirmed by the Senate.
 Although no official nominee under President Barack Obama had a “not qualified” rating, the New York Times reported in 2011 that the ABA gave a “not qualified” rating to 14 of about 185 potential candidates the Obama administration asked the ABA to evaluate.

-In other words, Barack Obama had a number of potential nominees who were rated as “not qualified” — who he then didn’t actually nominate.
+President Barack Obama had a number of potential nominees who were rated as “not qualified” — who he then didn’t actually nominate.

 Trump’s decision to skip the ABA vetting process means that he’s then nominating people who the ABA doesn’t feel are qualified, and that view becomes public.
 It seems like Trump’s had more poorly reviewed nominees than Obama because Obama didn’t actually nominate his poorly reviewed candidates.